University of Groningen: History

-During the French occupation between 1775 and 1814 the University of Groningen was administrated by the Imperial University of Paris.
+During the French occupation between 1775 and 1814 the University of Groningen was administered by the Imperial University of Paris.
 Unlike Leiden University, it was not shut down and the institute was renamed Imperial University of Groningen (Keizerlijke Universiteit Groningen).
 During this time period, it remained the only open university in the Kingdom of Holland.
 In 1815 after the Napoleonic Wars, at the same time as Leiden and Utrecht, the university gained recognition as a national college of higher education, but this was followed by discussions about closure.
 The situation improved when a new main university building, the Academiegebouw, was constructed in 1850, a building that was largely financed by the people of Groningen.
 A fire completely destroyed the building in 1906.

 In the meantime, the Higher Education Act of 1876 had radically improved the position of the university, which was renamed the "Rijksuniversiteit Groningen" (RUG).
-Teaching took place in Dutch and Latin and the university was given a research as well as an educational duty.
+Teaching took place in Dutch and Latin, and the university was given a research duty as well as an educational duty.

 The University of Groningen developed during the first decades of the twentieth century.
 The number of faculties and courses grew steadily while the number of students grew rapidly.
 When the university celebrated its first 300 years in 1914 there were 611 registered students; this had grown to 1,000 by 1924.
 After a drop back during the Depression, and in particular during the Second World War, the number of students grew rapidly from 1945 to reach 20,000 in 1994.
-In recent times there are about 32,700 students registered at the University of Groningen with the number of foreign students again growing steadily, and following the tradition set by the first Rector Magnificus, the number of German students and researchers has grown strongly in recent years.
+In recent times there are about 32,700 students registered at the University of Groningen with the number of foreign students again growing steadily, and following the tradition set by the first Rector Magnificus, the number of German students and researchers has grown strongly.